-On April 20, 2022, we filed a request with the EUIPO to register a transfer of ownership from a company based in the European Union, which we have represented for many years, to a company registered in the Russia Federation.
-Together with the request, we filed documents proving the entitlement of the Russian company to the EU trademark: the EU company including all tangible and intangible assets was bought by the Russian company.
-We did not receive any notifications by the EUIPO for about four weeks.
-On May 18, 2022, we filed a short letter reminding on the filed request.
+On April 20, 2022, we submitted a request to the EUIPO to register a transfer of ownership from a company based in the European Union to a company registered in the Russian Federation.
+We provided all the necessary documents to prove the entitlement of the Russian company to the EU trademark, as the EU company and its assets were acquired by the Russian company.
+However, we did not receive any notifications from the EUIPO for about four weeks.
+On May 18, 2022, we sent a reminder letter regarding the filed request.

-On May 19, 2022, we received a telephone call from a First Line officer of the EUIPO Information Center.
-The First Line officer informed us that our request could not be processed, because an “internal communication” ordered him that all transfer requests filed in the name of, or to the benefic of companies having a place of business, a registration or a nationality in the Russian Federation should be suspended or kept “pending to take action”.
-In other words, our request could not be processed.
+On May 19, 2022, we received a phone call from a First Line officer of the EUIPO Information Center.
+The officer informed us that our request could not be processed due to an “internal communication” that ordered the suspension or pending action on all transfer requests involving companies from or in the Russian Federation.
+In other words, our request was unable to proceed.

-We were informed that the reason provided in the internal communication was that the interest of non-Russian applicants and proprietors in the European Union (EU) should be protected in view of the ongoing military conflict in Ukraine.
+The reason provided in the internal communication was to protect the interests of non-Russian applicants and proprietors in the European Union (EU) due to the ongoing military conflict in Ukraine.

-We have filed a status request on the processing of our request for registering the transfer.
-This status request is currently still “pending”.
+We have submitted a status request on the processing of our transfer request, which is currently still pending.

-In our opinion, it is very remarkable that the EUIPO is apparently discriminating applicants and proprietors of EU trademarks and designs based on their place of residence, registration or nationality.
-In our opinion, customers at the EUIPO trust that the law will apply equally to them, independent from their place of business and other non-relevant factors.
-We do not know of any other cases at the EUIPO or any national trademark office in Europe, wherein a request was not processed, simple because the customer had the “wrong nationality”.
+In our opinion, it is highly concerning that the EUIPO appears to be discriminating against applicants and proprietors of EU trademarks based on their place of residence, registration, or nationality.
+Customers rely on the EUIPO to apply the law equally to all, regardless of non-relevant factors.
+To our knowledge, there have been no other cases at the EUIPO or any national trademark office in Europe where a request was not processed simply because of the customer’s nationality.

-Moreover, the proprietor or applicant of a EU trademark is generally not a party in the military conflict in Ukraine.
-In the specific case, the company is operating internationally and only happens to have a place of business in Russia and a subsidiary in Czech republic after the merger.
+Furthermore, the proprietor or applicant of an EU trademark is generally not a party to the military conflict in Ukraine.
+In this specific case, the company operates internationally and only happens to have a place of business in Russia and a subsidiary in the Czech Republic following a merger.

-It is very remarkable, that the suspension was based on an “internal communication” at the EUIPO, without giving a legal basis or a law, which was applied.
-The representatives of the proprietor were only informed by phone, and without a written decision following the conversation.
+It is particularly concerning that the suspension was based on an “internal communication” at the EUIPO, without a legal basis or reference to any applicable law.
+The representatives of the proprietor were only informed of the suspension through a phone call, without receiving a written decision following the conversation.